miklevin/MikeLev.in/_posts/2025-03-22-linux-python-vim-git-htmx.md

 I'm on the right path.

+## A Notebook That Teaches You How To Port Itself

+> Last thing of the night: capture the thought of a notebook that teaches you
+> how to port itself!
+Notebooks can have embedded markdown documentation, after
+> all!

 **Me**: Think about how you would express all this as documentation in a Jupyter Notebook Hello World example so that it would instruct you on how to port it over to this environment, if that makes sense.
 Essentially...

 ```python